-3.7 E-Safety Group (Digital Leaders)
+3.7 E-Safety Group (Cyber Buddies)

-The E-Safety Group provides a consultative group that has wide representation from the school community, and discuss issues regarding online safety and the monitoring the E-Safety Policy, including the impact of initiatives.
-The group will also report to the Governing Body.
+The E-Safety Group provides a consultative group that has wide representation from the school community, with responsibility for issues regarding online safety and the monitoring the E-Safety Policy including the impact of initiatives.
+The group will also be responsible for regular reporting to the Governing Body.
 Members of the E-Safety Group will assist the Online Safety Coordinator with: